 Making these delicious Mojo Potatoes is easy.
 Let me show you how in the following steps:

-I used a gallon Ziploc bag to combine the fried chicken breading mix – all-purpose flour, cornstarch, salt, paprika, onion powder, garlic powder, basil, oregano, thyme, and black pepper.
+- Making the Breading Mix: I used a gallon Ziploc bag to combine the fried chicken breading mix – all-purpose flour, cornstarch, salt, paprika, onion powder, garlic powder, basil, oregano, thyme, and black pepper.

-Once all of the ingredients had been added, I closed the bag and gave it a good shake to ensure that everything was well combined. - Making the Wet Dip
+Once all of the ingredients had been added, I closed the bag and gave it a good shake to ensure that everything was well combined.

-Next, I whisked together the egg white and milk in a small bowl.
+- Making the Wet Dip: I whisked the egg white and milk together in a separate small bowl.

+- Preparing the Potatoes: First, I scrubbed the potatoes really well.
 Next, I cut both ends off the unpeeled potatoes and discarded the ends.
-Then, I cut the potatoes into ¼-inch slices using a sharp knife.
-I’ve found that ¼-inch is the perfect size. - Coating the Potatoes
+Then, I cut the potatoes into ยผ-inch slices using a sharp knife.
+I’ve found that ยผ-inch is the perfect size.

 First, while the potato slices were still damp, I added five or six slices to the breading mix in the Ziploc bag and gave the bag a shake.